Independent Controller Data Processing Addendum (Sovrn as Data Importer)

 - APPLICABLE LAW AND JURISDICTION.
 This DPA is and remains governed by and shall be construed in accordance with the law designated as applicable in the Agreement, except to the extent required otherwise under the SCCs.

 - MODIFICATION.
 Modifications to this DPA will be posted on the Legal Page of Sovrn’s website at https://www.sovrn.com/legal or Customer can subscribe to receive notifications of changes to this DPA by clicking on the RSS feed icon at the top of this page.
-Changes will not apply retroactively and generally will become effective 14 days after they are posted.
-However, changes addressing new functions for a Service or made for legal reasons will be effective immediately.
-If Customer does not agree to any terms in this Agreement, Customer must not use the Services.
-Customer’s continued use of the Services after the effective date of this DPA or the effective date of any change constitutes Customer’s acceptance of and agreement to follow and be bound by such changes.
+Changes will not apply retroactively and become effective as of the Last Updated date of this DPA.
+If Customer does not agree to any terms in this DPA, Customer must not use the Services.
+Customer’s continued use of the Services after the Last Updated date of this DPA constitutes Customer’s acceptance of and agreement to follow and be bound by such changes.

 - TERMINATION AND SURVIVAL.
 The Parties agree that this DPA is terminated upon the termination of the Agreement.